View Our Policies

 How to we communicate our privacy notice?

-The Hurley Group privacy notice is displayed on our website, through signage in the waiting room and in writing during patient registration (by means of this leaflet)
+The Hurley Group privacy notice is displayed on our website, through signage in the waiting room and in writing during patient registration (by means of this web page)

 - Inform patients how their data will be used and for what purpose